su-ntu-ctp/5m-data-3.7-neural-network-deep-learning/README.md

 Learners will understand:

+- The definition, historical overview and applications of Neural Network and Deep Learning
-- Perceptron and Multi-Layer Perceptron (MLP)
+- Perceptron and Multi-Layer Perceptron (MLP) as the foundation of Neural Network
-- Neural Network and Deep Learning
+- PyTorch as a Deep Learning framework

 Learners will be able to:

-- Create and train a perceptron
+- Create and train a perceptron using NumPy
-- Create and train an MLP / Fully Connected Neural Network
+- Create and train an MLP / Fully Connected Neural Network using PyTorch
-- Build a Fully Connected Neural Network model for classification
+- Build a Fully Connected Neural Network model for classification using PyTorch

 ## Lesson Plan